Dress for Your Image

 As a former model and cable network anchor, I remember all the clothing changes we went through to make sure our clothing presented the image they wanted to send.
 And even then, it wasn’t good enough as modeling pictures were always Photoshopped!

-I’ve worked with politicians and business women to change a few things about what they wear to present a specific outward image — or personal brand -- based exclusively on what they’re wearing and how they use their body language.
+I’ve worked with politicians, stay-at-home-moms, and business women to change a few things about what they wear to present a specific outward image — or personal brand -- based exclusively on what they’re wearing and how they use their body language.

 Much of it is subconscious.
 Some of it is obvious!